๐Ÿ Marine Biology

 Tidal Flats

-• Mudflats vs. sandflats reflect sediment grain size and energy regime—finer muds accumulate in protected areas and support different infaunal communities
+• Mudflats vs. sandflats reflect sediment grain size and local energy regime.
+Finer muds accumulate in protected, low-energy areas and tend to be richer in organic matter, supporting different infaunal communities than coarser sandflats.

-• Benthic microalgae and bacteria form biofilms that stabilize sediments and provide primary production supporting dense invertebrate populations
+• Benthic microalgae and bacteria form biofilms on the sediment surface that stabilize particles and provide primary production.
+These biofilms support dense invertebrate populations (worms, small crustaceans, bivalves).

-• Critical shorebird stopover sites—migratory species depend on predictable invertebrate prey during long-distance flights, making these habitats conservation priorities
+• Critical shorebird stopover sites.
+Migratory species depend on predictable invertebrate prey during long-distance flights, making tidal flats high-priority conservation habitats.
+Loss of key stopover flats can collapse entire flyway populations.

-Compare: Tidal flats vs. sandy beaches—both are soft sediment systems, but tidal flats occur in protected, low-energy environments with finer sediments and higher organic content, while sandy beaches face direct wave action.
-Tidal flats support higher infaunal biomass.
+Compare: Tidal flats vs. sandy beaches: both are soft sediment systems, but tidal flats occur in protected, low-energy environments with finer sediments and higher organic content, while sandy beaches face direct wave action.
+Tidal flats generally support higher infaunal biomass and density.

 Quick Reference Table